Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 There are a bunch of accommodation options in Vrisi, Manikia, and Makrichori, as well in the nearby villages.
 These are mostly vacation homes or apartments in traditional houses.

-We betrayed the cause and renounced the tent in December, as the nights were getting colder and the weather was not friendly at all.
-We stayed in Makrichori in an adorable traditional Greek house, Mary’s House, that I recommend with all my heart.
+We eventually “betrayed our cause” and ditched the tent in December.
+The nights were getting colder and the weather was not friendly at all, so we ended up in Makrichori in an adorable traditional Greek house, Mary’s House, that I recommend with all my heart.

 Getting there